 - Arrive early.
 You should always arrive at the church or funeral home at least 15 to 20 minutes before the service is scheduled to begin.
 If you talk, speak softly.
-Take your seat and quietly await the arrival of the family.
+Take your seat and quietly await the arrival of the family of the deceased.

 - Find a place to sit.
 The first few rows are generally reserved for the family and close friends of the deceased.
-If you aren't in one of these categories, so you should try to sit somewhere in the middle or back of the sanctuary.
+If you aren't in one of these categories, you should try to sit somewhere in the middle or back of the sanctuary or funeral home.
 If the decedent is presented and the casket is open you may take this time to take a last look at him or her.
 If you arrive late, enter quietly, taking your place on the back row.
 Draw as little attention to yourself as possible, making every effort not to disrupt the service.

 - Dress appropriately.
 Take care to dress in a conservative manner that reflects your respect for the deceased.
 Avoid anything sparkly, flashy, or noisy.
-Conservative dress might include business wear or a simple dress.
-This is not the time for ‘party’ type dresses.
+Conservative attire might include business wear or a simple dress.
+This is not the time to wear ‘party’ type dresses.
 Men should dress in a suit with a classic tie.